brian-dlee/dots/README.md

 No single tool has made git tasks faster than `lazygit`.
 This thing is amazing.
 With 5 keystrokes, I can commit a branch and open a PR against a custom target branch.
 That's not including my commit message or typing of my branch name of course.
 Let's not get carried away.

-## How to use this

-Within the `config` directory of this project, I'll include various application configuration files.
-I won't go into details on how you should install this.
-Copy it, link it, source it... pick your poison.

-Personally, I'll either source it or link it.
-It depends on the individual config, but I probably want my config to be live so I can easily commit changes back to this repository.

 ## Fonts